arpia49/blog/_posts/2022-04-26-dislikingusb3.md

 ---
 layout: post
-title: I don't like USB3 anymore
+title: I don't like USB3
 ---
-# I don't like USB3 anymore
+# I don't like USB3

 I should love USB3, right?
 Well...
 I learned that it makes interferences with ZigBee[1], Bluetooth [2] and Logitech dongles [3].
 So, I'm in the way of forgetting running mi raspberry-pi-4 in an external drive.